vaadin-component-factory/vcf-treegrid-pro/README.md

-# Template Addon for Vaadin Flow
+# TreeGrid Pro Addon for Vaadin Flow

-This project is a template for building new Vaadin Flow addons
+This project is an addon that provides a TreeGrid version of Grid Pro

 This component is part of Vaadin Component Factory

 ## Running the component demo
 Run from the command line:
-- `mvn  -pl vcf-template-demo -Pwar install jetty:run`
+- `mvn  -pl vcf-treegrid-pro-demo -Pwar install jetty:run`

 Then navigate to `http://localhost:8080/`